horiv7/bible/README.md

-# Bible
+# BibleApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.

 The project is planned as the **mvp mobile app "Bible"**.
-It should be transferred to PWA and placed on the Play Store.
+It should be transferred to _PWA_ and placed on the _Play Store._

-The application has no data other than a dummy json file.
+The application has _no data_ other than _a dummy json file_.

-The application is made for mobile devices and is **not responsive**.
+The application is made for mobile devices and is _not responsive_.

 ## Development server